Bronco Bullfrog: Production

-Princess Anne story
+Princess Anne Story

-A 2010 Guardian article noted a story about Princess Anne connected with the film's release.
+A 2010 Guardian article noted a story about Princess Anne connected with the film's original release.
 In November 1970, a group of 200 members of the Beaumont Youth Club in Leyton jeered Princess Anne, with some throwing tomatoes, as she was going to see the London premiere of Three Sisters instead of Bronco Bullfrog.
 A week later, Princess Anne did go to see the latter at the Mile End ABC.
-Sam Shepherd claims that he was arrested by police for attempting to kiss the princess's hand.
-Shepherd would later write to Princess Anne to apologise.
+Sam Shepherd claims that he was arrested by police for attempting to kiss her hand.
+He would later write to her to apologise.

-Accolades
+Obscurity

-The film has been described as "Mod poetry" and a "masterpiece".
+The film became obscure after its cinema run, and was only shown twice on television between 1969 and 2010.

-However, the film became obscure after its cinema run, and was only shown twice on television between 1969 and 2010.
 In the mid-1980s, the master negative was disposed of in a rubbish skip but was retrieved by an employee of a film laboratory who placed it in an archive.